What is the ACA's Employer Mandate

 Penalties for not complying with the ACA

-For Applicable Large Employers (ALEs), the stakes for ACA compliance are high.
-The Congressional Budget Office has estimated that the IRS will collect $228 Billion in ACA penalties over the period between 2017-2026.
+For ALEs, the stakes for ACA compliance are high.
+The Congressional Budget Office has estimated that the IRS will collect $228 billion in ACA penalties over the period between 2017-2026.

 The benefits of an ACA Penalty Risk Assessment

 For employers who seek to achieve ACA compliance, the benefits of an ACA Penalty Risk Assessment are extensive.
-Filing incorrectly or with incorrect information could result in millions of dollars of Employer Shared Responsibility Payments (ESRPs) under IRC Section 4980H, like those included in IRS Letter 226J, and/or other reporting penalties under IRC Sections 6721 and 6722.
-Conducting an ACA Penalty Risk Assessment can ensure that such penalties are avoided, and that a number of critical ACA filing items are fulfilled
+Filing incorrectly or with incorrect information could result in millions of dollars of ESRPs under IRC Section 4980H, like those included in IRS Letter 226J, and/or other reporting penalties under IRC Sections 6721 and 6722.
+Conducting an ACA Penalty Risk Assessment can ensure that such penalties are avoided and that a number of critical ACA filing items are fulfilled:

 - Submission of the correct company name(s) and associated EIN(s)